Department of English

 Christine Timm is a spoken word poet and has appeared at numerous venues in Manhattan and the New York City area.
 Her poems have appeared in a variety of journals and anthologies.
 Most recently, her poem “Terrorize Me” can be found in the collection, Token Entry: New York City Subway Poems and her own collection The Sleeping With Series was published by Small Books./Red Lashes Productions.
 She is the co-host, along with NYC poet, Professor Nick Power, of the New York City College Poetry Slam staged at the Nuyorican Poets Café in Manhattan.
 Professor Timm is faculty advisor to Westchester Community College’s award winning Poetry Slam Team.
 Members of the slam team have gone on to perform at the PSI Nationals.
 Do you have a poem?
 Professor Timm wants to hear it!
 She welcomes you to swing by her office.

-Professor Jim Werner is Assistant Professor of English at Westchester Community College, where he teaches courses in language and literature including Basic Writing 1 and 2, Composition and Literature 1 and 2, and American Literature Through the Nineteenth Century.
+Professor Jim Werner is Assistant Professor of English at Westchester Community College, where he teaches courses in language and literature including Basic Writing 1 and 2, Writing and Research, Writing and Literature, and American Literature Through the Nineteenth Century.

 He is also the faculty administrator for the Student Tutor Education Program (STEP), faculty advisor for the Alpha Iota Omicron Chapter of Phi Theta Kappa, a Faculty-Student Mentor, and a member of the Westchester Community College Faculty Senate, among other service offices.
 In Spring 2006, Professor Werner will serve as Acting Curriculum Chair for Arts and Humanities.
 He has won a Department Initiative Grant and two Faculty Incentive Grants from the Westchester Community College Center for Faculty.